ga-wdi-boston/jquery-ajax-delete/README.md

 4. **Use the Response Data to Render HTML**

   To do this, we need to edit our `getPeople` function.
 Rather than simply plopping our data (which, you might note, has already been converted from JSON to a JS object) into the `#container` div wholesale, let's iterate over each item in our data and append HTML bit by bit.
 You should have a sense for how to do this part already...

+### You Do

+In your groups diagram the above AJAX call.
+Draw the Browser, HTTP Request/Response, WEB Server (server and application).

+Make sure you diagram each Request/Response step.
+Including loading the HTML page, and JS file.

 ## Expose your local server (optional).